 Above all, enjoy the process of writing and pay attention to what your readers prefer.
 If your short posts tend to do better, consider keeping your posts short and to the point.
 If you’re getting a lot more engagement and social media shares on longer posts, combine a few of the shorter blog post ideas into a longer one.
 And whatever you do, don’t get hung up on a number of words.

-Why Breaking Up Your Content And Making It Easy to Scan Is Important
+Break Up Your Content And Make It Easy to Scan

 Let me ask you something.
 How much content is thrown at you on any given day?
 It’s a lot, isn’t it?
 We’re bombarded by articles, social media posts, emails, podcasts, videos etc. We come across a lot more content than we could possibly consume any given day.
 And chances are that a lot of it is good stuff.

 As a result, we’ve all gotten pretty good at scanning and then picking and choosing what we actually want to read, watch, or listen to.
 And that’s why it is important to break up your content and make it easy for your readers to scan through it.

 If you can’t show them at a glance what the post is about, chances are pretty good that they’ll move on to something else.
 Here are a couple of different things you can do to break up your post and make sure it’s easy to scan.